 Building a Strong Character

 The virtues are also discussed in detail in a large number of MCKS Pranic Healing and Arhatic Yoga workshops – starting with the introductory workshops Basic Pranic Healing and Achieving Oneness with the Higher Soul.
-Higher techniques to help develop the five virtues are taught in Arhatic Yoga Prepratory Level.
+Higher techniques to help develop the five virtues are taught in the Arhatic Yoga Preparatory Level.

 0 Comments